rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

           app: review
     </code></pre></div>

     Now, let's create add the `ServiceMonitor` for our ProductReview apps!
-Of course, we will do it through Helm and ArgoCD because this is GITOPS!!
+Of course, we will do it through Helm and ArgoCD because this is GitOps!!

     Our Helm Chart for `nordmart-review` api Open up `stakater-nordmart-review/deploy/values.yaml` file.
 Update `values` for `review` with adding following: